 I teach intermediate and advanced middle-school, high-school and college students, as well as young professionals, and enthusiastic adult amateurs.

-My teaching is informed by a variety of pedagogies; my own private teachers were pupils of Paul Rolland, Ivan Galamian, Oscar Shumsky, D.C Dounis, David Oistrakh, Ilona Feher, and Efrem Zimbalist.
+My teaching is informed by a variety of pedagogies; my own private teachers were pupils of Paul Rolland, Ivan Galamian, Oscar Shumsky, D.C.
+Dounis, David Oistrakh, Ilona Feher, and Efrem Zimbalist.

-My lessons are tailored to suit the unique skills and goals of each individual.
+I create targeted practice methods to suit the unique skills and goals of each individual.
 I look forward to working with you!

 Here are some helpful instructions to improve the audio during your online lessons: